 - Any leftovers can be used in panini or quesadillas the next day.

-- Variety of fruits (fresh, dried and fruit spreads): Apples, pears, cherries, berries, grapes, apricots, raisins etc.
+- Variety of fruits fresh or dried: Apples, pears, cherries, berries, grapes, apricots, persimmons, oranges, dates, etc.

-- An assortment of crackers, bread or crunchy breadsticks
+- An assortment of sliced crusty bread crackers, breadsticks, or crunchy breadsticks